 Comparative Negligence Laws in Pennsylvania

-Pennsylvania’s comparative negligence laws, detailed in 42 Pa C.S.A. § 7102, provide that a plaintiff’s fault does not bar them from recovery so long as they’re less at fault than the defendant:
+Pennsylvania’s comparative negligence laws, detailed in 42 Pa C.S.A. § 7102, provided that a plaintiff’s fault does not bar them from recovery so long as they’re less at fault than the defendant: Pennsylvania’s comparative negligence laws allow injured individuals to recover damages even if they share some fault in the incident, detailing how the degree of fault affects the potential compensation.

 “In all actions brought to recover damages for negligence resulting in death or injury to person or property, the fact that the plaintiff may have been guilty of contributory negligence shall not bar a recovery by the plaintiff or his legal representative where such negligence was not greater than the causal negligence of the defendant or defendants against whom recovery is sought…”